Configure mTLS between APISIX and etcd

 curl -i "http://127.0.0.1:9180/apisix/admin/routes" -H "X-API-KEY: Sup3rs3cretWr1teK3y"

-If everything is ok, you should see a HTTP/1.1 200 OK
+If everything is okay, you should see a HTTP/1.1 200 OK response with all the APISIX routes, such as:

 {"list":[],"total":0}